nadyavoynich/Instacart/README.md

 **Instacart** is the leading grocery technology company in North America, partnering with more than 1,400 national, regional, and local retail banners to deliver from more than 80,000 stores across more than 14,000 cities in North America.

 ## Project Description
-The primary objective of the project is to delve into the Instacart sales data and find every conceivable insight that can contribute to the further business growth.
+The primary aim of the project is to uncover patterns in the purchasing habits of Instacart's shoppers based on their and find every conceivable insight that can contribute to the further business growth.

 **Main questions to answer:**
 - What shopper behaviour is at different hours of the day? days of the week?
 - How often and when are products from different department/aisle sold?